Thinking About An Isle Of Skye Road Trip?

 You don’t need a license to kayak in Scotland.
 However, if you live in Scotland and paddle regularly, you can join the Scottish Canoe Association for various benefits including liability insurance.

-If youโ€™re not ready to tackle the rugged coastline, Skye offers plenty of lochs for you to launch a traditional or inflatable kayak
+If youโre not ready to tackle the rugged coastline, Skye offers plenty of lochs to launch your kayak.

 Best Kayak Experiences